pragyanshu-kashyap/musicplayer/README.md

 Open index.html in your browser to start the music player.

 🌐 Live Demo
-Check out the live version here :-
+Check out the live version here:- https://pragyanshu-kashyap.github.io/musicplayer/

 🤝 Contributions
 Contributions are welcome!
 Feel free to open issues or submit pull requests for bug fixes and new features.